Samantha Selfridge – Decision Maker

 I want to support young people, gain more confidence and experience in decision making, and to make a difference.
 I understand the hardship faced by young people in care, particularly when it comes to staying in education and finding a career path.
 My advice for any young person is to believe in yourself that you can achieve whatever you put your mind to.

 Declan Campbell – Decision Maker

-I’m 19 and from Armagh and decided to get involved with the Young People in the Lead Group so I could share my experiences as a young person who has a mental health condition.
+I’m 20 and from Armagh and decided to get involved with the Empowering Young People Group so I could share my experiences as a young person who has a mental health condition.